h2o/h2o/README.md

 $ make libh2o
 ```

-The library is designed to work together with the upcoming [libuv version 1.0.0](https://github.com/joyent/libuv).
+The library is designed to work together with the new [libuv version 1.0.x](https://github.com/joyent/libuv).
 Examples can be found within the [examples/](https://github.com/kazuho/h2o/blob/master/examples/) directory.

 Benchmarks
 ---